zhendrikse/science/waves/waves.md

     <img alt="Swimming pool" src="./images/pool_with_moving_obstacle.png" title="Click to animate"/>
   </a>
   <figcaption>The same
-  <a href="https://en.wikipedia.org/wiki/Central_differencing_scheme">central finite difference method</a>
+  <a href="https://en.wikipedia.org/wiki/Central_differencing_scheme">finite difference method</a>
-  applied to a moving obstruction.
+  applied to wave propagation in a pool with a moving obstruction.
   </figcaption>
 </figure>
 </div>